samia-rlmg/SFX-Library/README.md

 4. Connect to the shared database you just created.
 (In Soundly, select "Database > Connect to shared network database.")

 5. The shared RLMG-Local library should appear in the menu at the top-left under “Network.”
 This process takes around an hour and a half.

+## Troubleshooting
+### The "Originator" field is empty
+Open metadata.txt.
+The last SFX you processed should be the last lines in the file.
+Check if these lines have an "Originator" field. **If NO**: You can delete these lines (always good to back up the file first) and re-run the process, taking care to follow the steps above. **If YES**: Scan the entries to see if there are any lines that look weird.
+Each line should have three entries separated by a tab.
+Missing or extra tabs or lines may cause errors.

+### Soundly gives an error saying there is a problem with the format of the metadata file.
+Each line in the metadata file should have three entries separated by a tab.
+If there is a missing or extra tab somewhere, or a missing or extra entry, the metadata file will be read incorrectly.
+You can either fix this manually or delete the problematic lines and rerun the whole process outlined above.